kubernetes-sigs/prow/site/content/en/docs/jobs.md

     trigger: "(?m)qux test this( please)?" # Regexp, see discussion.
     rerun_command: "qux test this please"  # String, see discussion.
 ```

+Presubmit jobs are only run for pull requests.

 The `trigger` is a regexp that matches the `rerun_command`.
 Users will be told
 to input the `rerun_command` when they want to rerun the job.
 Actually, anything